vzool/docs/app/user-guide.md

 ### Validation

 Fields may require their values to follow certain rules to be considered valid.
-If you attempt to save a field with an invalid value you'll see a warning notification and the field label will become red.
+If you attempt to save a field with an invalid value, you'll see a warning notification and the field label will become red.

 ### Special Fields

-There are a few special fields that you may see on this page that deserve a bit of extra attention.
+There are a few special fields that you may see on this page that deserve some extra attention.
 These include:

 #### Primary Key

-Often called `id`, this required field can not and should not be changed after an item is created.
+Often called `id`, this required field _cannot be changed_ after an item is created.
 It is a unique identifier used by Directus and your Project to track or reference the item.

 #### Status

 Often used to mark an item as "Draft", Under Review", or "Published", this optional field is completely customizable so your options may vary.
 The status of an item determines if it is accessible by your project (eg: _Published_) or not (eg: _Draft_).

 When enabled, the status field is an important part of content Workflows.
 A Workflow is a set of rules that determine what can be edited, and by whom, at each "stage" of an item's life.
 For example, an Intern role may be able to create "Draft" items and submit them for review.
-A Manager role may see additional fields and have the ability to shift the item from "Under Review" to "Published".
+A Manager role may see additional fields and have the ability to shift the item from "Under Review" to "Published."
 An Owner role may see all fields and have total control over status.
 Workflows are extremely powerful and can be linear, organic, or any hybrid in-between.

 #### Files

-There are several different interfaces that manage files in different ways, but they all use the same global file uploader which we'll explain here.
+There are several different interfaces that manage files in unique ways, but they all use the same global file uploader which we'll explain here.

-* **Drag-and-Drop** – You can drag and drop files direectly from your computer to the interface to start an upload
+* **Drag-and-Drop** – You can drag and drop files directly from your computer to the interface to start an upload
 * **Select** – Clicking the icon in the top-right will let you manually select one or more files from your device
 * **URL** – Clicking the icon in the top-right will let you type/paste a URL to a file or embed (eg: YouTube or Vimeo)